Why Strathclyde? Sustainable Strathclyde

 The University’s Climate Change and Social Responsibility Plan has four key aims.
 These detail the steps Strathclyde will take to reach Net Zero emissions by 2040:

-- tackle climate change and reduce resource use
+- tackle climate change, ensure resilience and reduce resource use

 - be socially responsible